 The IUP Community Music School, located in Cogswell Hall, provides noncredit private lessons, ensembles, and classes in music year-round to students of all ages and ability levels throughout the Indiana community and region.

 Please continue to monitor this web page for updates on activities of the IUP Community Music School, as well as the IUP Community Music School Facebook page.
-Current IUPCMS participants will also be receiving information via email from both myself as the director, and from the instructors, regarding refunds and credits on tuition already paid.
+Currently, all refunds and credits have been processed and submitted for families that have contacted the IUPCMS, and they should be completed by the end of June.

-For additional information from Indiana University of Pennsylvania, go to to the university’s comprehensive Coronavirus Information page.
+For additional information from IUP on the COVID-19 threat, go to the university’s comprehensive Coronavirus Information page.

 Thank you for your patience during this extremely challenging time! — Jeff Wacker